 Samira DaswaniFounder, AYA Cancer Survivor

-Molly, a mom and breast cancer survivor, joins Manta Cares as the strategy lead.
-She previously founded Consano, a 501(c)(3) crowdfunding platform for medical research, after her cancer diagnosis in 2011 at the age of 32.
-Molly graduated from Stanford University with a degree in economics.
+Molly, a mom and breast cancer survivor, previously founded Consano, a 501(c)(3) crowdfunding platform for medical research.
+She graduated from Stanford University with a degree in economics.

 Raghav DaswaniNutrition Coach + Caregiver

 Raghav is a chef, food innovator, and certified functional nutritionist.
 He has a culinary diploma from the International Culinary Center in New York.
-He has designed a nutrition and eating program that emphasizes the idea of “food as medicine.”
+He has designed a “food as medicine” program.